nicobrenner/commandjobs/README.md

     - `cd commandjobs`

-### Running via Docker
+* Run via Docker

     1. Build the Docker image:

-    `docker-compose up app`
+        - `docker-compose up app`

         This will build the image and then error out when running, that's ok

     2. Run the Docker container (make sure you've setup your OpenAI API key in your `.env` file - see Configuration section below):

-    `docker-compose run app`
+        - `docker-compose run app`

     3. Alternatively, you can make `commandjobs.sh` executable and run it:

         - `chmod +x commandjobs.sh`
         - `./commandjobs.sh`

-### Running Directly via Python in a Virtual Environment
+### Running Directly via Python in a Virtual Environment (if you don't want to use Docker)

-2. Set up a Python virtual environment and activate it:
+1. Set up a Python virtual environment and activate it:

-    `python3 -m venv venv`
+    - `python3 -m venv venv`
-    `source venv/bin/activate`
+    - `source venv/bin/activate`

-3. Install the dependencies:
+2. Install the dependencies:

-    `pip3 install -r requirements.txt`
+    - `pip3 install -r requirements.txt`

-4. Run the application:
+3. Run the application:

-    `python3 src/menu.py`
+    - `python3 src/menu.py`